-JK Rowling started 2019 with wizard poop.
+J.K.
+Rowling started 2019 with wizard poop.
 She’s ending the year by stepping in it

 No feelings were hurt, however, beyond the feeling of having an appetite.

 Now here we stand, at the tail end of a fantastic beast of a year, and Rowling has stepped in it again.
 This time, however, it’s not exactly innocuous.
-Instead, it’s more like the time that she defended the casting of alleged abuser Johnny Depp in her new film series, or the ongoing debate around whether the depiction of hook-nosed banker creatures in her books is antisemitic, or when she needlessly doubled down on Dumbledore’s sexuality earlier this year.
+Instead, it’s more like the time that she defended the casting of alleged abuser Johnny Depp in her new film series, or the ongoing debate around whether the depiction of hook-nosed banker creatures in her books is anti-Semitic, or when she needlessly doubled down on Dumbledore’s sexuality earlier this year.

 In other words: not great.